 · weaves or hair extensions

-Hormones hair loss are strongly related, especially in women.
-They are linked to changes and factors like:
+Hormone hair loss is widespread, especially in women.
+They are related to changes and factors like:

 · Childbirth or Postpartum Alopecia